darinbl-pritchard45/notes/README.md

 # 2024-02-24
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadline.
 Next, allocate time for each task, taking into account the complexity and your own availability.
 Finally, use task management tools and versions control systems to keep your code organized and easy to maintain.
 Remember to take breaks and keep learning new skills to stay ahead in the ever-changing world of programming.

+# 2024-02-25
+- Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.

+In fewer words, this quote emphasizes that over-concern with efficiency early in the development process can lead to unnecessary complexity and bugs.
+Instead, focus first on writing clear, maintainable code; optimize only when it's proven necessary through profiling and analysis.
+This advice reminds programmers to strike a balance between performance and readability, advocating for simplicity and clarity until empirical evidence demands otherwise.